Tomotok/core/docs/source/gui/tomo.rst

 Used for displaying or processing results [G1]_.

-..
-[G1] J. Svoboda, et al. "Comparative analysis and new post-processing methods for plasma tomography at tokamaks."
-Journal of Instrumentation 14.11 (2019): C11001.

 Displaying
 ----------
 A basic window capable of displaying a single reconstruction DiagGraphWindow.
 Can load a sequence of reconstructions and be synchronized with other windows.

+.. automodule:: tomotok.gui.widgets_tomo
+    :members:
+    :undoc-members:
+    :show-inheritance:
+    :noindex:

 Processing
 ----------